viventodev/cucumber-test/README.md

-# A repository to illustrate the use of cucumber
+# A repository to illustrate the use of cucumber to test a web-application

 ## Setup